berwyn/masterdex/README.md

 masterdex
 ```

+## Things of note

+  1. The UI is constantly in flux.
+Don't worry if some CSS is broken or placeholder images show up.
+  2. Tests may occasionally break.
+Sometimes, you get in the flow of refactoring and forget that you're making breaking changes.
+  3. This isn't to be considered the peak of Go code.
+I'm a scrub, and this is me learning stuff.

 ## Licensing

 All files, unless otherwise noted, are licensed under the permissive Apache v2 license.
 Grab some code, check it out, and feel free to share anything you learn from it!